Book an Appointment at Mind Matters Psychotherapy & Creative Education Oshawa

 Rachel Daley CRPO #15971 Counselling/ Art Therapist

-In addition to her training and credentials in art therapy Rachel has 16 years of experience teaching predominantly children and adolescents from 18 months old to 16 years, at the Avenue Road Arts School in Toronto.
+In addition to her training and credentials in art therapy Rachel has 16 years of experience teaching art to children from 18 months to 16 years old, at the Avenue Road Arts School in Toronto, where she became the Associate Director.

-At Mind Matters, Rachel offers Art Therapy and Counselling to individuals of all ages experiencing anxiety, depression, stress, relational and behavioural issues, attachment challenges, emotional regulation, issues regarding self-esteem and identity, and issues related to coping with and processing trauma and PTSD.
-Rachel has extensive knowledgable of art & play therapies and techniques and she is a member of CATA, OATA and OAMHP.
+At Mind Matters, Rachel offers Art Therapy and Counselling to individuals of all ages, with a focus on children and adolescents.
+Rachel has extensive knowledge of art and play therapy techniques, and is a member of CRPO, OATA, CATA, and OAMHP.

-Leigh Jasmine Psychotherapy Intern, Clinically Supervised by Christine Johansen CRPO #003885
+Leigh Jasmine Registered Psychotherapist (Qualifying) CRPO #21026, Clinically Supervised by Christine Johansen CRPO #003885

 Leigh offers a warm, collaborative space where you can slow down, feel safe, and be heard.
 She trusts that each person has an inner compass—even when it feels hidden.
 Grounded in a client-centred, strengths-based approach, Leigh works with clients to clarify what matters and support meaningful change.
 She draws on an integrative framework that includes solution-focused strategies and other evidence-informed tools to help clients cope, connect, and move forward.